mmlacak/crochess/ws/libcrochess/docs/2_memory.md

 For example, iterator `cc_route_pin_iter()` traverses over given path tree. <br />
 For the first call over a new path tree (i.e. if `*route_pin__io_a_F` is `NULL`), it allocates a new route, and initializes it with a first one found in a given path tree. <br />
-On each consequtive call, it returns next route from starting to destination field via input / output parameter `route_pin__io_a_F`. <br />
+On each consecutive call, it returns next route from starting to destination field via input / output parameter `route_pin__io_a_F`. <br />
 When it runs out of routes in a given path tree, it frees allocated route, and sets its pointer back to `NULL`, so it's ready to start over again.